DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: RELATED WORK

-\section{Related Work}
+We perform an ablation study to evaluate the impact of optimizations in \texttt{DobLIX} under an RH workload (Fig.~\ref{fig:eval-ablation}).
+First, we tune the RL using a modified ZippyDB dataset with $16\text{KB}$ average values ($\text{SD}=5.2$) and find the optimal state (PRA model, $8\text{KB}$ $b_{max}$, and error range $E=8$).
+Then, we test these settings on the actual ZippyDB dataset while systematically disabling each optimization: (1) replacing RL-based model selection (PLA/PRA) with static PRA, (2) fixing $E=8$ instead of RL-tuning, (3) enforcing a static $16\text{KB}$ block size, (4) disabling last-mile search range optimization, and (5) removing string comparison optimization.
+The fully optimized \texttt{DobLIX} serves as the baseline.
+Results show that disabling RL-based optimizations ($A_1$--$A_3$) reduces throughput by $12.5\%$, $11.9\%$, and $11.2\%$, respectively.
+Removing search range optimization causes a $4.7\%$ drop due to inefficient searches, while disabling string comparison optimization lowers throughput by $6.8\%$, as keys often share prefixes that the optimization skips.
+We also disable whole RL optimization (1-3), and removing both last-mile optimizations (4, 5), which decrease the performance by $14.6\%$ and $9.8\%$, respectively.

+\section{RELATED WORK}

-The read performance of LSM-tree is compromised due to its multilayer structure.
-Research has focused on optimizing it through three main strategies: filter optimization, cache optimization, and index optimization. \textit{(1) Filter Optimization.} Several works utilize filters to skip unnecessary reading since the filters do not return a false negative~\cite{li2019elasticbf, wang2024grf}.
+LSM read performance suffers from its layering; optimization focuses on Bloom filters, cache, and index. \textit{(1) Bloom Filter Optimization.} Several works utilize filters to skip unnecessary reading since the filters do not return a false negative~\cite{li2019elasticbf,wang2024grf, sarkar2022dissecting}.
 However, the filters suffer from high false positive rates and excessive memory usage. \textit{(2) Cache Optimization.} LSbM-tree~\cite{teng2017lsbm} adds a buffer to minimize cache invalidations due to compactions.
 AC-Key~\cite{wu2020ac} introduces an adaptive caching algorithm to adjust the cache size based on the workload.
-Although caching accelerates the lookup of recently accessed data, it consumes significant storage as the cache size increases. \textit{(3) Index Optimization.} SLM-DB~\cite{kaiyrakhmet2019slm} implemented a persistent global B+tree index on NVM, and Kvell~\cite{lepers2019kvell} adopts various memory index structures.
-Several studies~\cite{Bourbon2020, leaderkv2024, TridentKV2022} also built an LI using static data stored in SSTables to speed up read queries on SSTables.
-However, these studies aim to improve indexing without considering their system adjustment on the data access part for data retrieval from persistent memory.
+Although caching accelerates the lookup of recently accessed data, it consumes significant storage as the cache size increases.
+Endure~\cite{Endure} optimizes the cache memory allocation adaptively based on the incoming workload. \textit{(3) Index Optimization.} SLM-DB~\cite{kaiyrakhmet2019slm} implemented a persistent global B+tree index on NVM, and Kvell~\cite{lepers2019kvell} adopts various memory index structures.
+DumpKV~\cite{DumpKV} trains a model on the KV lifetime to reduce the write amplification.
+Several studies~\cite{Bourbon2020,leaderkv2024,TridentKV2022} also built an LI using static data stored in SSTs to speed up read queries on SSTs.
+These studies improve indexing but overlook adjusting data access for persistent memory retrieval.